mattearly/dmpower/README.md

 # DM-Power
-DM-Power is powerful quick command line interface tool for DM's running 5th edition Dungeons and Dragons.
+DM-Power is lightweight but powerful command line interface tool for DM's running 5th edition Dungeons and Dragons.
 It is made entirely on C++.
 It uses data from the D&D 5e _Player's Handbook_ and _Dungeon Master Guide_.
 It uses the core rules that are in the core books.
 There is no homebrew here.

 The DM-Power program does not teach you the game.
 You will need the books.
 I recommend buying them from Amazon, a local game store, or any official retailer that supports Hasbro and WotC.

+My overall goal is to make this program simple enough that it does not require a how-to use document.

 ### Featuring: *DM-Power*